DesenCoder-clientes/TakeBack-API/README.md

     or
     npm install

-## Execute the migrations in your database connection
+## Execute the migrations in your database connection to development environment

     npm run typeorm migration:run